bcgov/platform-developer-docs/src/docs/secrets-management/vault-secrets-management-service.md

 Vault interfaces with Kubernetes services to provide authentication via service accounts.

-Rocket.Chat is the primary mode of communication.
+MS Teams is the primary mode of communication.
 Specifically, the [#devops-vault](https://chat.developer.gov.bc.ca/channel/devops-vault) channel should be used to engage the community for best practices, configuration and troubleshooting questions.

-For cluster wide service notifications that may impact Vault monitor, use the [#devops-alerts channel in Rocket.Chat.](https://chat.developer.gov.bc.ca/channel/devops-alerts)
+For cluster wide service notifications that may impact Vault monitor, use the [#devops-alerts channel in MS Teams.](https://chat.developer.gov.bc.ca/channel/devops-alerts)

-For teams without Rocket.Chat access or to escalate a question or concern, contact us by email at [PlatformServicesTeam@gov.bc.ca](mailto:PlatformServicesTeam@gov.bc.ca).
+For teams without MS Teams access or to escalate a question or concern, contact us by email at [PlatformServicesTeam@gov.bc.ca](mailto:PlatformServicesTeam@gov.bc.ca).

 ## Service delivery